MushroomCyber/Loadout/README.md

 The screenshot at the top of this page is exactly what you get.
-The banner drops to a single line on terminals under 96x30, so a small window spends its rows on tools rather than on the program's own name.
+The banner drops to a single line on terminals under 96x30, so a small window spends its rows on tools instead of on the program's own name.

 The whole catalog is browsable with an empty filter — starred first, then installed, then alphabetical.
-Typing a query switches to relevance ranking and shows the top 500 matches, which the hint line says outright rather than implying the rest do not exist.
+Typing a query switches to relevance ranking and shows the top 500 matches.
+The hint line says so outright, so the rest are clearly still there.

 The detail pane reports what state already knew and never showed: how a tool was verified, when it was installed, and when it was last run through